tasdikrahman/tasdikrahman.com/content/posts/2026-04-29-home-lab-humble-beginnings.md

 ## Getting Connected

 Now, connectivity to the home server was the next thing which I wanted to figure out.
 One thing I was sure of for now is that I didn't want to expose the home server to the internet to the internet.
 That opens a whole can of activities that you have to do to secure the server, and that was something which I didn't want to solve as of now.
-The first thing which I did after installing the bare minimum NixOS configuration was to set up tailscale on the machine and connect my personal laptop and the home server on the same network, getting ssh access solved.
+The first thing which I did after installing the bare minimum NixOS configuration was to set up [Tailscale](https://tailscale.com) on the machine and connect my personal laptop and the home server on the same network, getting ssh access solved.

 The next immediate thing which I ended up doing was cloning the home server configuration repo of NixOS.
 The other thing which I did after that was just symlinking the directory to /etc/NixOS.